nycksw/ctf/htb-openadmin-20240701.md

 ![](_/htb-openadmin-20240701-4.png)

-There's a passphrase for the private key, and the previous "ninja" password doesn't work.
-So, I use `john` to crack it:
+There's a passphrase for the private key, and the previously discovered "ninja" password didnt work.
+So, I used `john` to crack it, which only takes a few seconds:

 ```console
 $ ssh2john ./id_rsa  > john.id_rsa